marcelohmdias/fzf/README.md

-# fzf
+# ZSH Fzf

-A helper plugin for users with fzf installed
+A helper plugin for users with [fzf](https://github.com/junegunn/fzf) installed